flare-rpc/flare-go/tool/xgen/README.md

 xgen -o server.go <file>.go
 ```

-The above will generate server.go containing a rpcx which registers all exported struct types contained in `<file>.go`.
+The above will generate server.go containing a flare which registers all exported struct types contained in `<file>.go`.

 ## Options